bennettslin/yearlings_bobtail_app/TEMP_TODO.md

 # Bug
-* Can't click out of any popup from overlay.
+* Can't click on popup, then mouse up on overlay.
+Minor issue?

 # TODO
 * Make turning off popups more obvious.
 (Wade brought this up.)